Quitclaim Deed Forms by State

 |Most Common Use||When little to no money is exchanged - estate plans, divorce, fixing title defects||When money is exchanged - trusts, fiduciaries, tax sales, commercial real estate sales||When money is exchanged - purchasing a home, obtaining a mortgage|

-Grant Deed –generally used in place of a California Quitclaim Deed when transferring property to non-relatives in that state, a Grant Deed states that the Grantor has not transferred title to anyone else and the property has no undisclosed liens or encumbrances, but does not provide any warranties.
-Other types of deeds include:
+Grant Deed –generally used in place of a California Quitclaim Deed when transferring property to non-relatives in that state, a Grant Deed states that the Grantor has not transferred the title to anyone else, and the property has no undisclosed liens or encumbrances.
+However, note that it does not provide any warranties.

-Lady Bird Deed – or enhanced life estate deed – specially used in certain states such as Florida and Texas that allows the Grantor to retain a life estate with very few restrictions while also receiving certain tax benefits
+Lady Bird Deed – or enhanced life estate deed – is especially used in certain states like Florida and Texas.
+A lady bird deed allows the Grantor to retain a life estate with very few restrictions while also receiving certain tax benefits.